GNtem2/DENMARK-lvostroke/README.md

 # DENMARK-lvostroke
-This is a start for the project
-It uses the following packages: eurostat, dplyr, sf and mapview.
+This is a documentation of the progress for the project It uses the following packages: eurostat, dplyr, sf and mapview.
 Mapview provides interactive map view using leaflet.
-Data on population in Denmark can be obtained at this link. https://www.statbank.dk/INDAMP01.
-The shapefile for the NUTS2 and NUTS3 can be obtained from eurostat package.
-The shapefile from the kommune can be obtained at this site https://ec.europa.eu/eurostat/web/gisco/geodata/reference-data/administrative-units-statistical-units/communes.
-The Danish address registry is available at https://eng.sdfe.dk/product-and-services/the-danish-address-register/.

-The data for the hospitals in demark contains comprehensive stroke unit (CSC) and primary stroke centre (PSC).
 The geocoding of the hospital is performed using geocode_OSM function from tmaptools.
 This project is written with codes adapted from https://richardbeare.github.io/GeospatialStroke/.
 Click the edit button to see the codes for creating this web page.
+Population data:
+Data on population in Denmark can be obtained at this link. https://www.statbank.dk/INDAMP01.

+Shapefile:
+The shapefile for the NUTS2 and NUTS3 can be obtained from eurostat package in R. The shapefile from the 99 kommune can be obtained at this site https://ec.europa.eu/eurostat/web/gisco/geodata/reference-data/administrative-units-statistical-units/communes.

+Address:
+The Danish address registry is available at https://eng.sdfe.dk/product-and-services/the-danish-address-register/.
+This data is compiled in geojson format using fetchstuff.R and takes a very long time to run. the data is stored in GeoJSON folder in your computer as a file labelled kommune_addresser.Rda.
+It is approximately 436 MB and so is not uploaded to github.

+Hospital data:
+The data for the hospitals in demark (HospLocations.Rda) contains comprehensive stroke unit (CSC) and primary stroke centre (PSC).

+Helicopter
+The data for the helicopter locations are available in HeliLocations.Rda.

+Stroke frequency
+The stroke frequency data is obtained from Dansk Apopleksiregister Årsrapport 2018.
+Converting the data from pdf to xcel format can be difficult due to the use of Danish characters.
+This is done using excalibur-py. see the file pdftables.R.
+There are 2 xcel files one is labelled 4669_dap_aasrapport.xlsx and denmarkstrokepdf.csv

 [![denmark hospital](./denmark_stroke_nuts2.png)](./denmark_stroke_nuts2.html)